stepanataccolade/docsv2/sources/docker_build.md

 # Docker Build

 You can run your build in a custom Docker container by building a Docker image from a Dockerfile.
-Aside from providing a custom environment for your build, this image created can be pushed to your Docker Hub, GCR account or Quay.io account for later use in your deployment step.
+Aside from providing a custom environment for your build, this image created can be pushed to your Docker Hub, GCR account, Quay.io account or any Private Registry for later use in your deployment step.

 Make sure you have read our guide on [How to Use a Docker Registry](docker_registries.md) as well.